2013 – Challenger Banks Ratings

 Overall customer satisfaction

 Police Bank achieved a five star rating for overall satisfaction.
-Next were four star brands Bank of Melbourne, Bendigo Bank, BOQ, Heritage Bank, ING DIRECT, ME Bank, Suncorp Bank and Teachers Mutual Bank; with three stars awarded to BankSA, Citibank, HSBC, Bankwest and St. George.
+Next were four star brands Bank of Melbourne, Bendigo Bank, BOQ, Heritage Bank, ING, ME Bank, Suncorp Bank and Teachers Mutual Bank; with three stars awarded to BankSA, Citibank, HSBC, Bankwest and St. George.

 Call centre service